Americans are serial snackers. In fact, researchers say snacks account for an extra 580 extra calories per day in our diets.

 Make yourself one of these 23 Best Protein Shake Recipes for Weight Loss!

 Packed with satiating, muscle-building protein and belly-beneficial probiotics, yogurt is an excellent weight loss food.
 But don’t be fooled by its telenovela-style evil twin: Flavored yogurt, a scourge of sugary fruit.
-For example, Dannon Peach Fruit on the Bottom Yogurt has 27 grams of sugar — more than six Dunkin’ Donuts Sugar Raised Donuts!
+For example, Noosa has 32 grams of sugar in their 8-ounce tub — more than eight Dunkin’ Donuts Sugared Donuts!

 In moderation, dried fruit can be a healthy, fiber-filled snack or salad topping, but in many cases, it might as well be candy.
 Not only is the sugar more concentrated in dried fruits than fresh, manufacturers often coat dried fruit in more sugar.